 Sustainable design principles will be at the heart of the SAMMANLÄNKAD (opened in a new window/tab) collection and all products will be powered by solar energy.

 This will bring light to areas of the world where there is no electricity.
 But also give everyone else a chance to live a more sustainable life every day, by consuming less electricity and potentially even going off the grid!

 "We want to connect the world by sharing the power of the sun in order to promote a sustainable lifestyle.
 The collaboration with IKEA is a huge opportunity to raise awareness for energy access and the urgent need for global solutions, while at the same time working with world-leading product designers"

 Cit.
 Olafur Eliasson, founder of Little Sun

-The release date was planned to be August 2019, but they recently shared they’re facing some challenges in adapting Altered’s technology to IKEA’s Democratic Design pillars (opened in a new window/tab).
-We’ll therefore have to wait for 2020 to see MISTELN in the stores, but having a water nozzle that adapts to almost all taps in the world & costs less than 5 euros is worth the wait, isn’t it?
+The release date was planned to be August 2019, but they recently shared they’re facing some challenges.
+Therefore, we'll have to wait for 2020 to see MISTELN in the stores.
+But having a water nozzle that adapts to almost all taps in the world & costs less than 5 euros is worth the wait, isn’t it?

 TOM DIXON for IKEA

-Food supply is another issue in our times and growing our food at home would be both cost-effective and good for the planet (allowing to save on transportation).
-Even more, growing some food at home may become just essential in the future given the latest growth population forecasts!
+Food supply is another issue in our times and growing food at home would be both cost-effective and good for the planet (allowing considerable transportation savings).
+Actually, growing at least some food at home may become essential in the future given the latest growth population forecasts!